University Administered Scholarships

 2019-2020 College of Nursing Scholarships

-Most scholarship award decisions will be made by the end of June, and applicants will receive notification at this time via their Ohio State email account.
+The scholarship application is now closed for the 2019-2020 academic year.
+Students who have been awarded a scholarship will receive notification no later than mid-July via their Ohio State email account.
 Awards are distributed evenly – half in Autumn semester and half in Spring semester.
 Students can check their university financial aid account to determine loans and scholarship amounts.
 Students admitted after the application deadline will not be eligible to apply until the next application cycle.

 Scholarship recipients are required to write a letter of thanks for their award and expected to attend, schedule permitting, the fall scholarship banquet where many scholarship recipients have the opportunity to meet and thank scholarship donors in person.
 Students must agree to these terms upon submission of their application.
 Scholarship awardees will receive further instructions regarding these items once decisions are announced.
 Failure to adhere to these expectations may result in the loss of their scholarship award and may impact future award decisions.